-Our facilities is connected with the local care center providing additional activities for our patients.
-For more information please contact Mary Helgeson at 320-769-4323 X2135.
+Our facilities are connected with the local care center providing additional activities for our patients.
+For more information please contact Kelly Nurmi at 320-312-2143.

 - Eating and Drinking – Nothing to eat or drink after midnight the day before your surgery or as specified by your physician.
 Please remember not to swallow water when brushing teeth.
 Do not chew gum or use mints as this activates your gastric juices causing a risk for nausea/vomiting during and after sedation.

 - Valuables – Please do not bring valuables such as jewelry or cherished personal items to the hospital.
 Bring your insurance card if you have one.

 - Medications – Please bring your prescription bottles of medications with you to your clinic appointment.
 You may be asked to take certain medications with a sip of water before you arrive at the hospital on the day of your procedure/surgery.
 While you’re in the hospital, the nurse will provide all medications needed.

 - Smoking – Limit or abstain from smoking before surgery.
 Smoking is not permitted on the JMHS campus.

 - Illness – Please notify your physician if a sore throat, cold, fever, or other symptoms develop prior to surgery/procedure.